For Tortuga company retreats, we've stayed at:

 Airbnb, like many modern travel sites, encourages referrals as a way to incentivize "word of mouth" marketing at a reasonable cost.
 Referral marketing works much like affiliate marketing except that the buyer benefits just as much as the referrer or affiliate.

 Most sites use a similar offer:

-- When your friend uses the service, he saves $X on his first booking
+- When your friend uses the service, s/he saves $X on the first booking.

-- After he's paid for the booking, you get the same $X in credits for your next booking
+- After s/he's paid for the booking, you get the same $X in credits for your next booking.

 Before you start referring friends, you should know about two caveats that come with using these programs:

 - Referral programs are only valid for new users.
 If you refer someone who is already signed up for that site, neither of you will get credits.
-Travel sites use referral programs for lead generation.
-They want to get new customers, not give away free money to existing ones.
+Travel sites use referral programs to get new customers, not more bookings from existing customers.